-Updated quarterly, the GFS contains annual time series data.
-Where the data are available, annual entries generally begin in 1972 and run to the latest available year.
-A small number of series start in 1970.
+Updated quarterly, the GFS contains annual time series data from 1990 onwards for over 150 countries.
+Where the data are available, annual entries generally begin in 1990 and run to the latest available year.
+The historical GFS is not yet available on UKDS.Stat but does include data from 1970 onwards.

 The Government Finance Statistics database was introduced by the IMF to provide current and internationally comparable data on the finances and fiscal policies of Fund member governments.
 Topics covered include deficit/surplus or total financing, revenues or grants, expenditures, lending minus repayments, domestic financing, foreign financing, domestic debt or total debt, and foreign debt.